 There are three options to grant Bitrise access to your repository:

 - Auto-add SSH keypair: Don’t use this option if you use submodules.
-This option will add the SSH key only to the main repository, the one you selected in the first section of the Add New App page.
+This option adds the SSH key to the main repository only.

-- Generate SSH keypair: will generate a key for you on the Bitrise website and you will have to copy it manually to the given user.
-This is the recommended option if you want to use submodules / have to access multiple repositories during your build.
+- Generate SSH keypair: this generates a key for you on the Bitrise website and you will have to copy it manually to the given user.
+This is the recommended option if you want to use submodules or have to access multiple repositories during your build.

 - Use your own SSH keypair: can be used if you also have the private key of the given user.
 You just have to paste the private key and Bitrise will be able to access the repositories.
-If you'd want to go with this option, it's important that the SSH key have to be an RSA key, without a passphrase!
+Keep in mind that the SSH key has to be an RSA key, without a passphrase!
 You can find an example of how you can generate a key like that here.

 You can find the public SSH key of the app in the